Cardypro/StructureAnalyzer/README.md

 >pip install pysmiles

-To use the autocompilation you also need:

-- pdfLaTeX
-- the LaTeX-Packages chemfig, geometry, tabu and siunitx
+To view the generated .mrv-file (xml like) I recommend using MarvinSketch (download from [here](https://chemaxon.com/products/marvin/download)).
+To use this you have to create an account and sign in.

 ## Usage